dns-gh/torrents-bot/README.md

 }
 ```

-You can get them here: http://www.t411.li/ and https://www.betaseries.com/api/
+You can get them here: http://www.t411.al/ (watch out for the domain name that can change over time)/ and https://www.betaseries.com/api/

 ## Build and usage